Nadia Rawlinson appointed Chief People Officer of Slack

 Slack today announced the appointment of Nadia Rawlinson to its Executive Team as Slack’s Chief People Officer.
-Robby Kwok, its former Senior Vice President of People, has been named Chief of Staff to the CEO.
+Former Senior Vice President of People Robby Kwok has been named Chief of Staff to the CEO.

 A proven leader with global bona fides